akiryk/oskar/README.md

 + A user can see whether teachers of a given language are currently online.

 ###Some next steps
 + Start working on WebRTC.
+Hint: take a look here: http://akiryk.github.io/projects/chatcamp/media.html and look at files on local host.
 + Enable a user to join a video conversation with a teacher who is currently online (complex, but see https://delicious.com/akiryk)
 + Testing (complicated)
 + Enable require.js (this will be complicated I believe).